You must be signed in to read the rest of this article.

 • remains securely and safely in place during action

 • allows speaking and does not limit breathing

 • is durable, resilient, tear resistant, odorless, and tasteless

 The American Society for Testing and Materials and the manufacturers of mouthguards have classified the mouthguards into three types:

-Custom-Made Mouth Protectors: This is the superior of the three types and the most expensive to the athlete.
-But isn’t it worth the cost to protect an athlete’s teeth from injury?
-Most parents will spend quite a bit of money on athletic shoes, but might not think about protecting their child’s teeth.
-This mouthguard is made of thermoplastic polymer and fabricated over a model of the athlete’s dentition.
-The mouthguard is made by the dentist and fits exactly to the athlete’s mouth.
-The advantages include: fit, ease of speech, comfort, and retention.
-By wearing a protective mouthguard, the incidence of a concussion by a blow to the jaw is significantly reduced because the condyle is separated form the base of the skull by placing the mandible in a forward position.
+This is the superior of the three types and the most expensive to the athlete.
+But isn't it worth the cost to protect an athlete's teeth from injury?
+Most parents will spend quite a bit of money on athletic shoes, but might not think about protecting their child's teeth.
+This mouthguard is made of thermoplastic polymer and fabricated over a model of the athlete's dentition (Figure 24).
+The mouthguard is made by the dentist and fits exactly to the athlete's mouth.
+The advantages include: fit, ease of speech, comfort and retention.
+By wearing a protective mouthguard, the incidence of a concussion by a blow to the jaw is significantly reduced because the condyle is separated from the base of the skull by placing the mandible in a forward position.

 Dental Team's Role

 Sports dentistry should encompass much more than mouthguard fabrication and the treatment